zz2liu/RnaSeq-HpcPipelines/README.md

 ### VoomLimma pipeline
 ### unix tips:
 - essential command
-  - ls
-  - cd
-  - mkdir
-  - cp
-  - mv
-  - ln -s: create a soft link to source.
+  - ls, cd, mkdir, rmdir, cp, mv, ln, rm
+  - cat, less, nano, echo
-  - less
+  - rsync, wget
-- concepts:
+- concepts and operators:
-  - $HOME or ~: your home directory/folder
-  - >: redirect the stdout (the screen output) to a file
-  - <: redirect content of a file to stdin (the keyboard input)
-  - |: pipe the stdout of the left program to stdin of the right program.
+  - $, |, >, >>

 ### Bulk download your sequence files (fastq) from Yale Stem Cell Center (on farnam)
-- After you have an account on farnam
 - follow the download link provided in their email, click the link to your project.
 - In the address bar of your browser, copy the ending string after 'dirName=' and you will get something like '/ysm-gpfs/.../Project_Ae4'
 ```
+projectDir={paste here}
 cd Downloads
-rsync -azvu {yourNetId}@farnam.hpc.yale.edu:/{paste here} .
+rsync -azvu {yourNetId}@farnam.hpc.yale.edu:$projectDir .
 ```
 - Alternatively, if you do not have a farnam account:
 ```